Can One Car Seat Do It All? What You Need to Know About All-in-One Seats

 Poor newborn fit.
 In my experience, and according to the CPSTs we spoke to, most all-in-one seats don’t fit newborns very well.
 “The lowest harness height may be too high for a newborn, the recline might not be enough or the headrest may push the baby's head forward into an undesirable position,” says Zadan.

 Portability and convenience.
-If you choose an all-in-one seat over an infant bucket seat, you lose some convenience and portability.
+If you choose an all-in-one seat over an infant bucket seat, you lose both convenience and portability.
 "You won't be able to use your all-in-one car seat as a carrier or attach it to a stroller," explains Cavasino.
 Instead, you'll need to remove your baby every time plus bring a separate baby carrier or stroller along, which many parents find annoying.

 There’s also cost to consider when thinking about purchasing an all-in-one car seat—and it can be both a pro and a con.
 If you’re shopping for high-end seats across the board, then an all-in-one may be more economical than purchasing three or four separate car seats over your child’s lifetime.
 But it’s also possible to get a very good convertible car seat + a combination high-back/backless booster for the same price as an all-in-one, and these two separate seats will likely offer a better fit along the way.